-- Encourage hard work, commitment and taking personal responsibility, promote a balanced diet and positive lifestyle choices - and remind them of the consequences of being caught cheating. - Being a great athlete takes a long time - allow them to enjoy the highs and lows of the journey and keep things in perspective.
-Goal setting is a great tool to achieve realistic and achievable milestones in an athletes career.
+- Encourage hard work, commitment and taking personal responsibility, promote a balanced diet and positive lifestyle choices - and remind them of the consequences of being caught cheating. - Being a great athlete takes a long time allow them to enjoy the highs and lows of the journey and keep things in perspective.
+Goal setting is a great tool to achieve realistic and achievable milestones in an athlete's career.
 Remind them they are still developing physically, mentally and socially.

 - Understand the concept of Strict Liability and ensure your child is fully aware of their anti-doping responsibilities as an athlete. - Use Global DRO to check medications are safe to take.
 Remind your child to tell any healthcare professional that they are an athlete and have to abide by anti-doping rules. - Keep a list of all medication your child is taking on your phone or in your diary, ensuring they have been checked. - Remember, there is no guarantee that any supplement is free from prohibited substances.
 Always assess the need, the risk and the consequences before making any decisions.
-Inadvertent doping can have just as severe consequences. - Ensure you and your child are familiar with the testing procedure; a video is available on the UKAD website - Visit the UKAD website and sign up to become an Clean Sport Advisor.
+Unintentional doping can have just as severe consequences. - Ensure you and your child are familiar with the testing procedure; a video is available on the UKAD website. - Visit the UKAD website and sign up for the Introduction to Clean Sport eLearning course.